 - for similar legitimate business purposes; but nothing in this section shall be construed to allow the use of such tag for private purposes. - (b) The executive director of the department shall promulgate rules for the use of depot tags and dealer plates, and a violation of such rules shall subject the violator to a suspension or revocation of the violator's depot tag and dealer plates after a hearing pursuant to article 4 of title 24, C.R.S. - (5) A manufacturer or dealer, upon transferring a motor vehicle, trailer, or semitrailer, whether by sale, lease, or otherwise, to any person other than a manufacturer or dealer shall immediately give written notice of such transfer to the department upon the form provided by the department.
-Such notice shall contain the date of such transfer, the names and addresses of the transferor and transferee, and such description of the vehicle as may be required by the department. - (6) (a) (I) An application for a full-use dealer plate may be submitted by a motor vehicle dealer or wholesaler who: - (A) Has sold more than twenty-five motor vehicles in the twelvemonth period preceding application; - (B) Purchases an existing motor vehicle dealership or wholesale business that has sold more than twenty-five vehicles during the twelve-month period preceding application; or - (C) Obtains a license to operate a new or used motor vehicle dealership or wholesale business with an inventory of fifty or more motor vehicles. - (II) Full-use dealer plates may be used in lieu of, in the same manner as, and to the same extent as number plates issued pursuant to section 42-3-201. - (b) (I) The department shall issue full-use dealer plates upon payment of the fee specified in subparagraph (II) of this paragraph (b) and upon application of a motor vehicle dealer or wholesaler accompanied by satisfactory evidence that the applicant is entitled to the plate in accordance with the criteria established in subparagraph (I) of paragraph (a) of this subsection (6). - (II) The annual fee for full-use dealer plates shall be established and adjusted annually by the department based on the average of specific ownership taxes and registration fees paid for passenger vehicles and light duty trucks that are seven model years old or newer and that were registered during the one-year period preceding January 1 of each year.
-Such annual fee shall be prorated on a monthly basis.
-The annual fee for full-use dealer plates for motorcycles shall be established and adjusted annually by the department based on the average of specific ownership taxes and registration fees paid for motorcycles that are seven model years old or newer and that were registered during the one-year period preceding January 1 of each year.
-Such annual fee for motorcycles shall be prorated on a monthly basis.
+Such notice shall contain the date of such transfer, the names and addresses of the transferor and transferee, and such description of the vehicle as may be required by the department. - (6) (a) (I) An application for a full-use dealer plate may be submitted by a motor vehicle dealer or wholesaler who: - (A) Has sold more than twenty-five motor vehicles in the twelvemonth period preceding application; - (B) Purchases an existing motor vehicle dealership or wholesale business that has sold more than twenty-five vehicles during the twelve-month period preceding application; or - (C) Obtains a license to operate a new or used motor vehicle dealership or wholesale business with an inventory of fifty or more motor vehicles. - (II) Full-use dealer plates may be used in lieu of, in the same manner as, and to the same extent as number plates issued pursuant to section 42-3-201. - (b) (I) The department shall issue full-use dealer plates upon payment of the fee specified in subparagraph (II) of this paragraph (b) and upon application of a motor vehicle dealer or wholesaler accompanied by satisfactory evidence that the applicant is entitled to the plate in accordance with the criteria established in subparagraph (I) of paragraph (a) of this subsection (6). - (II) The department shall establish and annually adjust the annual fee for full-use dealer plates based on the average of specific ownership taxes and registration fees paid for passenger vehicles and light-duty trucks that are seven model years old or newer and that were registered during the one-year period preceding January 1 of each year.
+The department shall prorate the annual fee on a monthly basis.
+The department shall establish and annually adjust the annual fee for full-use dealer plates for motorcycles and autocycles based on the average of specific ownership taxes and registration fees paid for motorcycles and autocycles that are seven model years old or newer and that were registered during the one-year period preceding January 1 of each year.
+The department shall prorate the annual fee for motorcycles and autocycles on a monthly basis